A Spirit of Revitalization

 Mugambi displays all the advantages of an insider perspective in this rich volume: unparalleled access to the Pentecostal churches he studies, deep knowledge of the social and theological concerns that animate them, and profound insight into their historical antecedents.
 A Spirit of Revitalization takes the reader inside the Pentecostal milieu in Kenya.~Emma Wild-Wood, Senior Lecturer in African Christianity and African Indigenous Religions and Director of Postgraduate Studies, University of Edinburgh

 To me what stands out in Mugambi’s work are the stories, names, places, churches, and organizations in which the themes of orality, kinship, and worldview are generously referenced through a representative sketch in each chapter.
-To most Kenyans, the totality of these narratives constitutes a familiar lore, a lot like a much-loved item of clothing.
-In reading this book then, readers are invited to re-examine the now well-worn garment, not merely to get better acquainted with the energetic spirit of Pentecostal-charismatic Christianity as it has evolved in Kenya through several generations, but also to locate specific elements this Christianity in Kenya’s changing world through the twentieth and twenty-first centuries, and hopefully, to orient new generations to figure out their own place in the next phase of the story.~Wanjiru M. Gitau, author of Megachurch Christianity Reconsidered: Millennials and Social Change in African Perspective
+To most Kenyans, the totality of these narratives constitutes familiar lore, a lot like a much-loved item of clothing.
+In reading this book then, readers are invited to re-examine the now well-worn garment, not merely to get better acquainted with the energetic spirit of Pentecostal-charismatic Christianity as it has evolved in Kenya through several generations, but also to locate specific elements of this Christianity in Kenya’s changing world through the twentieth and twenty-first centuries, and hopefully, to orient new generations to figure out their own place in the next phase of the story.~Wanjiru M. Gitau, author of Megachurch Christianity Reconsidered: Millennials and Social Change in African Perspective